 7. Make friends with fine art business professionals.
 Appraisers, art consultants, gallerists, artists, and other art collectors can help you not only find exceptional works of art but also get the best offer.

 8. Buy less but better.
 Don’t try to buy absolutely any artwork you can afford.
-Whether it comes to paintings, large sculptures, or anything in between, it is always better to purchase two or three more valuable and expensive items rather than to buy more but of an average quality.
+Whether it comes to paintings, large sculptures, or anything in between, it is always better to purchase two or three more valuable and expensive items rather than to buy more but of average quality.

 9. Pay attention to lesser-known artists.
 Buying fine art pieces by well-known artists is a reliable approach.
 However, it doesn’t mean that you should avoid works by lesser-known ones.
 Moreover, they won’t cost you a fortune.